 With the card you will also get a 10% rebate on reward redemptions.
 It is posted as a credit after making the redemption, so you will need the full points to book.
 For example, after booking the Intercontinental Bora Bora for 50,000/night, you will get 5,000 points credited back to your account.

-- $49 annual fee, no foreign exchange fee, no EMV chip
+- $49 annual fee, no foreign exchange fee, EMV chip

-I consider the $49 annual fee a bargain, because with every renewal, you will receive a free night voucher, valid at any of over 4,800 IHG properties world wide.
+I consider the $49 annual fee a bargain, because with every renewal, you will receive a free night voucher, valid for one year at any of over 4,800 IHG properties world wide.
 Considering that some properties can be more than $1,000, it’s an incredible value for stays at aspirational properties you might not be able to afford otherwise!
 If you and your partner both sign up, you will have 2 nights to make for a great weekend getaway.
 I have used my free nights for stays at Intercontinental Hong Kong and New York for great value and found the availability to be very good!
 There is no foreign exchange fee for purchases abroad, saving you 1-3% over cards with the fee!
-Unfortunately, there is no EMV chip, which is hard do understand, considering that this new Master Card version was just launched this year!